 ***** Basic Recommendation: **** Even though.....
 Premium Service Only

-***** Cash Marketing Strategy: ***** Basis is a ......
+***** Cash Marketing Strategy: ***** Basis should.....
 Premium Service Only

-***** Futures/Options Strategy/recommendation: We have .....
+***** Futures/Options Strategy/recommendation: Watch for .....
 Premium Service Only

 Agrivisor Premium offers expanded daily market commentary and timely recommendations from the AgriVisor research team covering corn, soybeans, wheat, cattle, hogs and inputs.

 Sign-up Free 7-Day E-Visor Premium Trial